BertrandAreal/pg_build_win/README.txt

 do work in the script-managed PostgreSQL trees; either push to a branch and have the tools build the branch, or manually manage the source tree (see below).

-Builds will go in different locations based on their settings - /x86 vs /x64, /release vs /debug, SDK version, target OS, and Pg branch.
+Builds and installs will go in different locations (PGBUILDDIR) based on their settings
+- /x86 vs /x64, /release vs /debug, SDK version, target OS, and Pg branch.
 For example, REL9_2_STABLE built for /x86 /release /xp built with Windows SDK 7.1 with PGDIR set to c:\postgresql-build will go in:

 	D:\postgresql-build\Windows7.1SDK\xp\x86\Release\REL9_2_STABLE

-As cloning Pg from scratch takes time, I recommend cloning a bare copy of the Pg repo *outside* LIBDIR and PGDIR, eg:
+As cloning Pg from scratch takes time and bandwidth, I recommend cloning a bare copy of the Pg repo *outside* LIBDIR and PGDIR, eg:

 	git clone --bare --mirror git://git.postgresql.org/git/postgresql.git d:\postgresql-git

 and specifying the path to it as PG_GIT_URL:

 	PG_GIT_URL=d:\postgresql-git

+To pull new changes into that repository use, "git fetch".

 Manually managed PostgreSQL source trees - set PGBUILDDIR
 ---------------------------------------------------------